-Here are some practical tips on installing your device and getting set up with Ring.
+Here are some practical tips for installing your device and getting set up with Ring.

 1. Choose the perfect spot for your Ring device

-We recommend you install your Video Doorbell at approximately four feet off the ground.
-This might feel low at first, but your device has a very wide view of the world.
+We generally recommend you install your Video Doorbell at approximately 1.2 metres off the ground.
+This might feel low at first, but your device has a wide view of the world.
 With Ring Door View Cam, simply install the device in place of your existing, compatible peephole for a new point of view.

-For additional security, install your outdoor Security Camera (such as Floodlight Cam Wired Pro, Floodlight Cam Wired Plus, Spotlight Cam or Stick Up Cam) to overlook your driveway, front yard or any potentially vulnerable areas of your property.
-Be careful not to position your Ring Security Camera too low, so it can cover a wide visual area, as well as capture HD video of anyone in the camera’s field of view.
+For additional security, install your outdoor Security Camera (such as Floodlight Cam Wired Pro, Floodlight Cam Wired Plus, Spotlight Cam or Stick Up Cam) to overlook your driveway, garden or any potentially vulnerable areas of your property.
+Be careful not to position your Ring Security Camera too low, so it can cover the area of your property you want to view and capture HD video of anyone in the camera’s field of view.

-Now that you’ve positioned your device on your property, ensure you’re respecting your neighbors and that you comply with any applicable laws when you use your Ring device – avoiding public spaces and neighbouring properties and utilising the features on your device to customise your video and audio settings.
+Now that you’ve installed your device on your property, ensure that you are aware of, and comply with any applicable local laws when using your Ring device – avoiding public spaces and neighbouring properties and utilising the features on your device to customise your video and audio settings.

-4. Welcome your Ring device to the neighborhood
+3. Welcome your Ring device to the neighbourhood

-Do you live in a shared property or a building with a shared front door?
-Make sure you let your neighbors, building owner, property manager, housing association, etc. know that you’ve added an extra layer of security to your home before you install your new device.
-Depending on the rules of the country and the building you live in, you may be required to get consent from any impacted parties before setting up your device, so don’t forget to be neighborly.
+Make sure you let your neighbours, building owner, property manager, housing association, and other relevant parties know that you're adding an extra layer of security to your home before you install your new device.
+Depending on the rules of the country and the building you live in, you may be required to get consent from any impacted parties before setting up your device.

-If your community isn’t keen to add a device to a shared door or entryway, consider adding a Ring Stick Up Cam, Indoor Cam or Alarm system inside your home, to keep an eye on your front door from the inside.
+If your community isn’t keen to add a device to a shared door or entry, consider adding a Ring Stick Up Cam, Indoor Cam or Alarm system inside your home, to keep an eye on your front door from the inside.

 5. Review what's happened at home

 Out of the box, set up your Ring device in the Ring app and immediately see, hear and speak to whoever’s in front of your device, from anywhere.
-To record the moments caught on camera, plus go back and review, download or share your Ring video, subscribe to Ring Protect.
+To record the moments caught on camera, or to go back and review, download or share your Ring video, subscribe to Ring Protect.
 Without a subscription plan, no video or audio is recorded or stored.
 If you have a Ring Protect Plan, you can customise the circumstances when you want your device to record, set the storage period of your videos up to 180 days (default of 30 days), and delete videos at any time in the Ring app.

 For more information on Ring Protect, click here.